fyrus7/FYRUS_LM_FlashMeter/README.md

 1. Arduino Nano.

 2. 0.96" Oled Display.
+- 7 pin or 4 pin both can use, i have write both the code.
+You just need to choose which to use.
+- 7 pin is faster but use more pin to soldered.

 3. BH1750FVI Light Sensor with Dome.
- - ( Minor change in code if you use BH1750 without dome)
+ - (minor change in code if you use BH1750 without dome)

 4. TCS34725 RGB Sensor.

-5. Tactile Button.
+5. 6x Tactile Button.

 6. AAA Battery case (for 2 battery).